covelo12/Findings-ER/Findings.md

 ##### FUN_00101870->RunSecretCode
 This code works right after the File decription function, after the pdf get decripted this functions copies the pdf to ram with the name found on "0x64656c6269736e61".
 Then it loads the pdf as a library and looks for the symbol contained on "&DAT_001020d3" that is "RUN".
 After knowing the adress of that symbol it sends the code to run from there.
 ![alt text](/img/RunSecret.png)
+## PDF analisys
+A code to XOR all the PDF was made.
+The first function to execute would be the "run" one.

+### Run
+Run is the first function called in the PDF, it starts creating called "ansibled.lock" in /tmp, this file was eleminated in the ansibled file, leving us to belive that it is to not crash in case this malware is run several times.
+After that proc() function is called~

+### Proc

+#### initConnection
+This fucntion checks the sock state, adds one to the list of the number of servers goes to the structure CommService to get the string "192.168.160.143:12345", extracts the port from the IP and creates a socket IPV4.
+Using those parameters calss ConnectTimeout

+#### connectTimout
+This functions tries to connect to the IP and port especified in a given timeframe.
+It starts getting the file status flags

+#### UpdateNameSvrs
+This function writes in "ect/resolve.conf" file the  line "nameserver 193.136.172.20\nnameserver 8.8.8.8\n" changin the ususal DNS server, probably making an attacker controlled machine the default DNS

+#### RecvLine
+(socket, buff, len)
+Recebe mensagens no socket byte a byte e guarda no bufffer,  retorna o tamano dos dados ou -1 se falhar